Minecraft Rails Guide

 They can be used to push a whole line of other Minecarts in a direction you may need them to go, as long as they have fuel they can push multiple Minecarts along the tracks and even up inclines, without necessarily needing Powered Rails to do so.

 TNT Minecarts can be used to safely detonate TNT inside a cave.
 I’ve personally used them for strip mining.
-It is much easier than setting off TNT by hand and having to run away before the blast.
+It is much easier than launching TNT by hand and having to run away before the blast.

 Minecarts with Hoppers allow you to to transport Items inside them without manually placing and removing the Items.
 The Hopper inside the Minecart will pick up any dropped Item from a Hopper or Chest it passed under, or any Item that can be found on top of the Tracks.